Journal of Multidisciplinary Academic Business Studies

 Analysis of the effect of dividend policy and profitability on stock price

-Purpose: This study tests the hypothesis of the effect of dividend policy and profitability on stock prices in food and beverage subsector companies listed on the IDX.
-Research Methodology: The population in this study was Food and Beverage subsector companies listed on the IDX 2020-2022.
-The sampling technique was purposive, with a total sample of 15 companies.
-The analysis techniques included the classical assumption test, multiple linear regression analysis, coefficient of determination (R2) test, t-test, and model feasibility test (F-test).
-Quantitative research method was used.
-The variables used were dividend policy, profitability, and stock prices.
-Results: The results of the normality test of normally distributed variables, the results of multicolonierity, heterokedasitas, and autocorrelation tests did not have multicollinearity, heterokedasitas, or autocorrelation problems.
-The results of hypothesis testing concluded that simultaneously, there is an effect of dividend policy and profitability on stock prices with a sig value of 0.00 <0.05; partially, there is an effect of dividend policy on stock prices with a sig value of 0.021 <0.05, and there is an effect of profitability on stock prices with a sig value of 0.000 <0.05.
-Limitations: This research is aimed only at Food and Beverage subsector companies listed on the IDX during the period 2020-2022.
-Contribution: This research is expected to be useful as a reference material in the same research and further research at PGRI University Palembang and is expected to be used as input for research sites to make decisions about the effect of dividend policy and profitability on stock prices in food and beverage subsector companies listed on the IDX.
+Purpose: This study tests the hypothesis that dividend policy and profitability affect stock prices in food and beverage subsector companies listed on the Indonesia Stock Exchange (IDX).
+Research Methodology: A quantitative approach with purposive sampling was used, selecting 15 companies (45 data points).
+Data were analyzed using classical assumption tests, multiple linear regression, t-tests, F-tests, and the coefficient of determination (R²).
+Secondary data were obtained from the official IDX reports.
+Results: The findings show that dividend policy and profitability significantly affect stock prices (sig = 0.000 < 0.05).
+Partially, dividend policy significantly affects stock prices (sig = 0.021 < 0.05), while profitability has a stronger and significant effect (sig = 0.000 < 0.05).
+The model explains 63% of the variation in the stock prices.
+Conclusions: Dividend policy and profitability are key determinants of stock price movements in the food and beverage subsector, with profitability exerting a greater influence.
+Limitations: This study is aimed only at Food and Beverage subsector companies listed on the IDX during the period 2020-2022.
+Contribution: This research is expected to be useful as a reference material in the same research and further research at PGRI University Palembang and is expected to be used as input for research sites to make decisions about the effects of dividend policy and profitability on stock prices in food and beverage subsector companies listed on the IDX.

 Impact of organizational diversity on safety culture and performance in PT.
 UVW Indonesia